Dance Like Nobody's Watching

 Venture down from the glittering concert halls of Vienna to an underground utopia of musical escapism.

+The Society rehearsed and performed at a ferocious pace, reverberating the leftfield utopia they’d created with the sound of stripped-back Viennese waltzes.
 These elaborate classics were normally performed exclusively for the wealthy and the entitled, but in Schönberg’s alternate reality they were reclaimed to be enjoyed in their purest form – by and for lovers of music.

 In Dance Like Nobody’s Watching we invite you into Schönberg’s inner circle.
 Conductor Charles Hazlewood and acclaimed mezzo-soprano Bethan Langford, along with a Paraorchestra ensemble, create an intimate atmosphere - daring, vivid and powerful.